 Each of our teachers brings a wonderful blend of naturalist skills, experience with leading and teaching children, and enthusiasm for outdoor play and learning!

-Three teacher naturalists and one assistant teacher will lead each group of 18 children.
+Three teacher naturalists and one assistant teacher will lead each OAKS group of 18 6 – 12 year olds, and two teachers lead our MAPLES group of eight 5 – 6 year olds..
 Our staff are trained in first aid and CPR, and additional program supervisors are always on-site and happy to help and play with the group when needed.
 Meet our teachers at an Information Session!

 - Monday – Friday from 9 AM – 3 PM.